+5> if a contention based Random Access Preamble for handover or a Random Access Preamble for beam failure recovery request was transmitted by the MAC:

+6> indicate the preambleReceivedTargetPower and the amount of power ramping applied to the latest Random Access Preamble transmission to lower layers (i.e. (PREAMBLE_POWER_RAMPING_COUNTER – 1) × preamblePowerRampingStep × powerRampingStepSf;

+5> else:

-:5> indicate the preambleReceivedTargetPower and the amount of power ramping applied to the latest Random Access Preamble transmission to lower layers (i.e. (PREAMBLE_POWER_RAMPING_COUNTER – 1) × preamblePowerRampingStep).
+6> indicate the preambleReceivedTargetPower and the amount of power ramping applied to the latest Random Access Preamble transmission to lower layers (i.e. (PREAMBLE_POWER_RAMPING_COUNTER – 1) × preamblePowerRampingStep).